Boroux Water Filter Review (Unbiased, Data-Driven Analysis)

 Warranty

 Boroux offers a lifetime warranty against defects in materials and workmanship for its Legacy filtration system (including the chambers, spigot, washers, hole plugs, or wingnuts).
-The Foundation filters are warranted for a year against manufacturer defects.
+The Foundation Filters and Fluoride Filters are warranted for a year against manufacturer defects.

 You can view the warranty terms here